 EXTRA-CURRICULAR: The department are heavily involved in extra-curricular activities across the school.
 We have a specialist Geography Library, which is accessible to sixth form Geographers.
 Sixth form Geographers also volunteer to become Geography Ambassadors, an innovative scheme that gets them to assist with younger classes.

 WORLD CHALLENGE: The department also lead expeditions through the World Challenge organisation.
-Miss Woolliscroft, Miss Kelsey, Mr Brown and Mr Oggelsby all taking teams to the Indian Himalayas in 2018 to volunteer, trek and visit some of the most culturally rich regions in India.
+Miss Woolliscroft and Mr Brown taking teams to the Ecuador in 2020 to volunteer, trek and visit some of the most culturally rich regions in Ecuador.
 Please see the separate webpage relating to World Challenge.